 Well, of course, your college kid wants the latest iPhone, plasma screen and Prius.
-But here's a round-up of great gifts for the holidays, birthdays or any other occasion - guaranteed to please the college crowd, without breaking the bank, and newly updated for 2011.
+But here's a round-up of great gifts for the holidays, birthdays or any other occasion - guaranteed to please the college crowd, without breaking the bank.
 Give them singly, or pair them up for added oomph.
 And yes, of course we included accessories for the Apple toys they already have...
 Ho ho ho!

 Steamed frothy milk is what makes a latte a latte, right?
 This tiny milk frother works like a caramel macchiato dream.
 The only things you'll need to complete the package are an Aerobie Coffee Aeropress (Compare prices), a low-tech coffee press designed by the same Stanford professor who created the Aerobie, the Frisbee-like disk with a hole in the middle.
 Finish this DIY latte package off in true Starbucks style with a bottle or two of their flavored syrups - caramel, peppermint, vanilla(Compare prices).

 Got a "Hunger Games" fan?
 Suzanne Collins' trilogy has been a mind-blowing crossover hit, the books snatched up by 20 million teens, college kids, 20somethings and, OK, their parents too.
 And the movie set new box office records.
 So what do you give a "Hunger Games" fan?
 Books, CDs and more, obviously.

 Alien invasions, zombies, dragons and more zombies?
 Well, not in the same movie, but there's no doubting the appeal of movies like "The World's End" (and its partners in the Cornetto Trilogy), "Pacific Rim" and everything else on our Blu-Ray-centric gift guide for college kids and 20somethings.